Tall Ships 2014

 The week starts with the Falmouth Classics, which sees 150 classic yachts racing in Carrick Roads and Falmouth Bay.
 This is followed by six days of match racing for keelboats, traditional craft and dinghies.

 On the shore there are activities to keep everyone entertained from a marching carnival and a firework display to themed party nights and samba bands, along with lots of activities for the kids.

 The best vantage points to view the sailing are: Pendennis and St Mawes Castles, St Anthony Head, Castle Drive and Pendennis Point, Trefusis Point and Flushing.
 To view the dinghy racing, walk along from Mylor Yacht Harbour towards Restronguet Sailing Club.

 Falmouth Oyster Festival

-Each year, a cookery master-class from a celebrity chef, followed by a book signing opens the festival.
-Packed with cookery demonstrations by leading local chefs, oysters, seafood, wine and local ale, children’s shell painting, sea shanties, a town parade, and live music, an oyster shucking competition, a Falmouth Working Boat race and marquees brimming with Cornish produce; the festival is a must for all oyster, seafood and maritime heritage enthusiasts!
+The four day festival is packed with cookery demonstrations by leading local chefs, there are oysters, seafood, wine and local ale to sample along with children’s shell painting, entertainment in the form of sea shanties, a town parade, live music, an oyster shucking competition, a Falmouth Working Boat race and marquees brimming with Cornish produce.
+The festival is a must for all oyster, seafood and maritime heritage enthusiasts!